Multielio/Web-page-for-linux-Phore-Wallet/README.md

 - FontAwesome file in the directory where you put the php file (you can get it here http://fontawesome.io/get-started/)

 ### Steps:
-1) Place the python file (getphore.py) somewhere for example in /home/python/
+1) Put the python file (getphore.py) somewhere for example in /home/python/
 2) Create a screen:  screen -S pphore
 3) Enter: python getphore.py
 4) Exit the screen